Beautiful Wood and Wire Fence Designs and Options

 Woven Wire Mesh

 Woven wire mesh has vertical and horizontal strands of wire like welded wire mesh.
+Often referred to as hog wire fence.
 However, there are two major differences.

 Woven wire mesh uses heavier gauge wire strands.
 Therefore making it stronger than welded wire.
 Also, a special knot ties the strands together at intersecting points.
 As a result, allowing woven wire to be stretched tighter than welded wire.